Ecotricity's business supply terms and conditions

 Certain words in these terms and conditions have initial capitals.
 This is because we have given these words specific meanings.
 A list of these words and their meanings can be found at the end.

-Terms and Conditions of Supply for Business Customers (March 2020)
+Terms and Conditions of Supply for Business Customers (August 2023)

 1. The Contract